-I remember been so pleased with myself when I eventually found a reputable breeder with genuine pedigree Maine Coon kittens for sale.
+I remember being so pleased with myself when I eventually found a reputable breeder with genuine pedigree Maine Coon kitten for sale.
 I thought that was the end of the search when really it should have been the beginning.
 Back in 2002 I actually found information and advice quite hard to come by so was totally reliant on what information my breeder offered.
 Having made a few mistakes and learned along the way here’s a few more questions you may want to ask if you’re about to buy a Maine Coon and you’ve found a breeder with a kitten for sale that meets your requirements …

 1. Will I get a health warranty and a contract?

 This is definitely something you should expect, although this works both ways and you are advised to read through the paperwork carefully.
-Usually, there will be a time period when kittens can be returned in the event your vet finds a problem.
+Usually, there will be a time period when kittens can be returned to the event your vet finds a problem.
 Contracts may also specify whether the cat can be kept indoors or outdoors.
-I realized when corresponding through my websites with many new Maine Coon owners that people often want their cats to roam outside freely.
+I realized when corresponding to my websites with many new Maine Coon owners that people often want their cats to roam outside freely.
 It is pretty standard for the contract to stipulate that neutering must take place within a certain period of time and transference of ownership is not permitted.
 This is all about protecting the integrity of the breed and the reputation of the breeder selling the kittens.